 What happens when an assumption or an idea takes the team in a different direction?
 Because you need a lot of resilience, creative thinking and a relentless focus on the end goal to be good at innovation.

-There are people who are naturally good at playing in this uncertain and unpredictable space.
+Some people are naturally good at playing in this uncertain and unpredictable space.
 They’re open-minded, curious, flexible and goal-focussed.

 If and when you find these people, cherish them.
 They’re creators, and you find them in the best creative companies.
-Every business who delivers great innovation nurtures these types of people.
+Every business that delivers great innovation nurtures these types of people.

 Conclusion - marketing innovation lessons

 Marketing innovation isn’t for the faint-hearted.
 It’s always harder to do something new than keep going with what you already do.

 It helps to focus on growth.
 Using a tool like the Ansoff Matrix helps you find new sources of growth.

 Remember why people like innovation.
 Our brains reward us for looking for new things.
 Use that to help you keep going when the going gets tough.

 Look at your innovation system.
 You need a system, but systems don’t excite people.
 Explore different ways to make the system work, like using an agile approach to get over innovation hurdles.